11+ of the Best Free + Paid Audiobook Apps to Listen to Your Next Read

 Over the past few years, I’ve become a huge fan of audiobooks–especially for my nonfiction reads.
 I can somehow digest the complex information easier when it feels like I’m listening to a podcast or radio show.
 But I’ve also started swapping between the audiobook and physical book of my fiction reads on occasion, and it’s been so fun.
 I can listen while I’m walking to get groceries, running other errands, or cleaning the house.
 Not every book is great to listen to, and it’s very much dependent on the narrator–as audiobook Booktoker, Britt Lowry will attest.
 But if you’re looking to try audiobooks, below you’ll find a list of apps to give it a try, and maybe discover some you haven’t heard of yet.
 Personal favorites?
 Libby and Audible, but I’m curious to try Chirp and Libro.fm out!

-2024 Update: I’ve become a voracious audiobook listener, and almost always listen to the audiobook while reading with the physical or ebook now.
-It’s an incredibly immersive way to read and definitely allows me to better focus on the story without any distractions.
+2025 Update: I’ve become a voracious audiobook listener, and almost always do an immersive read and listen to the audiobook while reading with the physical or ebook.
+It’s an incredibly fun way to read and definitely allows me to better focus on the story without any distractions, plus you retain significantly more information when it’s consumed this way.
+P.S.
+Can confirm now: I love Libro.fm!

 FREE APPS